cmu440/p2/README.md

 go build github.com/cmu440/tribbler/tribserver
 ```

+#### How to Write Go Code

-*IMPORTANT NOTE*: If at any point you have any trouble with building, installing, or testing your code, the article
+If at any point you have any trouble with building, installing, or testing your code, the article
 titled [How to Write Go Code](http://golang.org/doc/code.html) is a great resource for understanding
 how Go workspaces are built and organized.
 You might also find the documentation for the
 [`go` command](http://golang.org/cmd/go/) to be helpful.
 As always, feel free to post your questions